Clockwork Watch: Co-Created Storyworld

-Partnerships, collaborations and launch pad

-Laser Lace Letters is the first independent project to launch from inside the Clockwork Watch storyworld.
+Readers and participants were also encouraged to create their own stories and products within the storyworld.
+Laser Lace Letters was the first independent project to launch from inside the Clockwork Watch storyworld.
 It is an artifact-based short story series, with quite a bit of handcrafting attached.
 The project is the brainchild of Haley Moore of Texas.
 The project raised $17,962 through Kickstarter crowdfunding in November 2012.

-"Participants are invited to take on the role of a detective and piece together seven stories from Clockwork Watch's London using the evidence - and by "evidence" we really mean evidence.
-Each story is a collection of authentic physical artifacts - letters, diary pages, inventors' sketches, fictional advertisements and more!"

-The Clockwork Watch story also features several brands that have been incorporated into the story universe.
-One such product is Alchemist Dreams an artisan liqueur, whose fictional background is embedded into the Victorian Clockwork Watch world.

 Live events

 Clockwork Watch launched with a Steampunk fair called ‘Tomorrow’s World...
 Today!’, staged in a disused arch under London Bridge Station, where with a re-created Victorian street market.
 People were invited to be participants in a spectacle that was part theatre, LARP and ARG.
 "During the event we launched the sale of our first graphic novel, Clockwork Watch: The Arrival.
 It featured some of the very people our audience had been interacting with for 9 hours, and followed on from the very world they’d been playing in.
 Some participants were tasked with reporting what they had witnessed via our storytelling portal.

-The story also traveled to the Latitude Festival, where a fictional government department staged a Victorian Science Expo.
+The story also travelled to the Latitude Festival, where a fictional government department staged a Victorian Science Expo.
 The event featured a demonstration by striking trade unionists who barricaded the scientists in, and prevented curious members of the public from entering the roadshow unless they promised to help steal top secret documents.
 The UK live events were produced by Sam Howey Nunn and Louisa Norman.

-Production costs

-The first eight months were funded by £6,500 (roughly US$8,500) raised through the IndieGoGo campaign.